Individual Speaker Presentations, Symposia, Posters, Roundtables

-The 2020 NASPOG Meeting Planning Committee invites proposals for Individual Speakers, Symposia, Posters, and Roundtables.
-We welcome proposals in all areas of women’s health, particularly those at the interface of obstetrics, gynecology, psychiatry, psychology, social work, and/or counseling.
-Of particular interest are new research findings, novel clinical and programmatic initiatives, and scholarly reviews by experts.
-Inclusion of stories from health consumers in symposia is welcome.
+The 2020 NASPOG Meeting Planning Committee thanks those who submitted proposals for Individual Speakers, Symposia, Posters, and Roundtables.
+Proposals focus on women’s health, particularly area's of obstetrics, gynecology, psychiatry, psychology, social work, and/or counseling.
+The planning committee will be selecting proposals based on new research findings, novel clinical and programmatic initiatives, and scholarly reviews by experts.

 Presentation Type and Category